temporalio/documentation/docs-src/cloud/pricing-estimate.md

 ---
 id: pricing-estimate
-title: How do I estimate my costs
+title: How to estimate costs
 sidebar_label: Pricing estimates
 description: You can estimate the cost of a specific Workflow by running it at a low volume and then using its storage and compute measurements to project your production-scale cost.
 tags: